quic/efficient-transformers/tests/README.md

 ```sh
 pip install pytest pytest-mock
 ```
-Alternatively, if you have specefied these dependencies in your `setup.py` or `setup.cfg` , you can install them using the extras_require feature:
+Alternatively, if you have specefied these dependencies in your `pyproject.toml` , you can install them using the test feature:
 ```sh
 pip install .[test]
 ```